 Ultrasonography should be done to exclude other causes of renal failure.
 It may show that kidney size is reduced.
 Renal biopsy is done only if the diagnosis remains unclear.

-Treatment involves strict BP control.
-The BP goal is < 140/90 mm Hg.
+Treatment involves strict BP control Treatment Hypertension is sustained elevation of resting systolic blood pressure (≥ 130 mm Hg), diastolic blood pressure (≥ 80 mm Hg), or both.
+Hypertension with no known cause (primary; formerly, essential... read more .
+The current recommendation of BP goal is 120 to 130/< 80 mm Hg for most patients (1 Treatment reference Hypertensive arteriolar nephrosclerosis is progressive renal impairment caused by chronic, poorly controlled hypertension.
+Symptoms and signs of chronic kidney disease may develop (eg, anorexia... read more ).
 Most experts suggest using an angiotensin II receptor blocker (ARB) or an angiotensin-converting enzyme (ACE) inhibitor for patients who have proteinuria.
-Calcium channel blockers and thiazide diuretics can be used as first-line drugs; most patients require combination therapy for BP control.
+Calcium channel blockers and thiazide diuretics can be used as first-line medications; most patients require combination therapy for BP control.
 Weight loss, exercise, and salt and water restriction also help control BP.
-Chronic kidney disease should be managed.
+Chronic kidney disease Prognosis Chronic kidney disease (CKD) is long-standing, progressive deterioration of renal function.
+Symptoms develop slowly and in advanced stages include anorexia, nausea, vomiting, stomatitis, dysgeusia... read more should be managed.

 Chronic hypertension can cause hypertensive arteriolar nephrosclerosis, resulting in chronic kidney disease and, infrequently, end-stage renal disease.